sunetos/surviving-blood-cancer/manuscript/narcotics.md

 ### NSAIDs

-NSAIDs[^nsaids], or non-steroidal anti-inflammatory drugs, represent nearly all of the over-the-counter pain meds that are not tylenol.
+[NSAIDs][nsaids], or non-steroidal anti-inflammatory drugs, represent nearly all of the over-the-counter pain meds that are not tylenol.
 Aspirin, ibuprofen, and naproxen (Aleve) are the most common by far.
 Ibuprofen is popular with dentists partially because it [reduces inflammation in the gums faster than